Dependency injection in BlackSheep¶

 object exposes a services

-a type that is registered as service, an instance of that type is automatically
+property that can be used to configure services.
+When the function signature of a request handler references a type that is registered as a service, an instance of that type is automatically injected when the request handler is called.

 Consider this example:

-- some context is necessary to handle certain web requests (for example, a database connection pool)
+- Some context is necessary to handle certain web requests (for example, a database connection pool).

-- a class that contains this context can be configured in application services before the application starts
+- A class that contains this context can be configured in application services before the application starts.

-- request handlers have this context automatically injected
+- Request handlers have this context automatically injected.

 Demo¶